datagrok/subcommander/README.md

 ### Hook scripts and environment variables

-If you would like to call hook scripts or set variables into the environment every time you use `proj`, create an executable script named `~/.projrc`.
+If you would like to call hook scripts or set variables into the environment every time you use `proj`, add them to `~/.projrc`.

 If you want to call hook scripts or set variables specific to your project, add those commands to the context file `.proj.context` in the root of your proj context.

-The context file and rc file is by default an _executable shell script_.
-You can replace it with any executable, written in any language, as long as you follow its convention of executing (with `exec()`) its argument list.
-Here's a context file that sets one environment variable:
+The context file `.proj.context` and rc file `~/.projrc` are by default _executable shell scripts_.
+You can replace them with any executable, written in any language, as long as you follow their convention of executing (with `exec()`) their argument list.
+Here's a context file that sets one environment
+variable:

     #!/bin/sh
     export FOO_PATH="/tmp/foo"